-Three different commercial fisheries operating within the range of the Bering Sea stock of harbor porpoise were monitored for incidental take by NMFS observers during 1990-95: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
+Three different commercial fisheries operating within the range of the Bering Sea stock of harbor porpoise were monitored for incidental take by NMFS observers during 1990-98: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
 The harbor porpoise mortality was observed only in the Bering Sea groundfish trawl fishery.
-The range of observer coverage over the 6-year period, as well as the annual observed and estimated mortalities are presented in Table 20.
-The mean annual (total) mortality rate resulting from observed mortalities was 0.60 (CV=.67).
-In 1990, observers also boarded 59 (38.3%) of the 154 vessels participating in the Alaska Peninsula/Aleutian Island salmon drift gillnet fishery, monitoring a total of 373 sets, or roughly 4% of the estimated number of sets made by the fleet (Wynne et al. 1991).
-The low level of observer coverage for this fishery apparently missed interactions with harbor porpoise which had occurred, as logbook mortalities were reported in 1990 (see Table 20) which were not recorded by the observer program.
+The range of observer coverage over the 9-year period, as well as the annual observed and estimated mortalities are presented in Table 22.
+The mean annual (total) mortality rate resulting from observed mortalities was 1.2 (CV=0.31).

-An additional source of information on the number of harbor porpoise mortalities incidental to commercial fishery operations is the logbook reports maintained by vessel operators as required by the MMPA interim exemption program.
-During the 4-year period from 1990 to 1993, logbook reports from 2 unobserved fisheries (see Table 20) resulted in an annual mean of 1.25 mortalities from interactions with commercial fishing gear.
-However, because logbook records are most likely negatively biased (Credle et al. 1994), these are considered to be minimum estimates.
-These totals are based on all available logbook reports for fisheries occurring within the range of the Bering Sea harbor porpoise stock, except the Bering Sea groundfish fisheries for which observer data were presented above.
-Complete logbook data after 1993 are not available.
+An additional source of information on the number of harbor porpoise mortalities incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
+During the period from 1990 to 1998, fisher self-reports from 2 unobserved fisheries (see Table 22) resulted in an annual mean of 0.5 mortalities from interactions with commercial fishing gear.
+However, because logbook records (i.e., fisher self-reports required during 1990-94)are most likely negatively biased (Credle et al. 1994), these are considered to be minimum estimates.
+These totals are based on all available fisher self-reports for fisheries occurring within the range of the Bering Sea harbor porpoise stock, except the Bering Sea groundfish fisheries for which observer data were presented above.
+Logbook data are available for part of 1989-1994, after which incidental mortality reporting requirements were modified.
+Under the new system, logbooks are no longer required; instead, fishers provide self-reports.
+Data for the 1994-95 phase-in period is fragmentary.
+After 1995, the level of reporting dropped dramatically, such that the records are considered incomplete and estimates of mortality based on them represent minimums (see Appendix 4 for details).